 During the first week of classes (the drop/add period), a student may drop a course and receive full tuition credit if applicable.
 Any course-affiliated fees and/or comprehensive fees will be adjusted accordingly.
 A student withdrawing from a class any time after the add/drop period is not entitled to a refund.
-The Academic Calendar should be consulted for official deadlines.

-For further financial information, please consult www.alvernia.edu.
-The Student Billing Office can be reached at 610-796-8319.
+For further information, please contact the Student Billing Office at 610-796-8319.